UPDATED: Post note below, with a couple of extra caveats…

 Ominously, the temperatures of the dominant cycle (in Europe at least) peaked circa 2000 and if the six-driving-cycles do represent the climate then things are going to get cooler, quickly.
 Wait and see…

-Fourier analysis can’t tell us what causes the cycles, but it can tell us the likely frequency, amplitude and phase of those cycles.
+Fourier analysis can’t tell us what causes the cycles, but it can tell us the likely frequency, amplitude and phase of those cycles* (see the post note).
 If these are accurate, it can be used to rule out significant effects from man-made forces and ultimately to predict what will happen next.

 Image: Celcius thermometer made by Pierre Casati, Lyon circa 1790.
 Source Historical Climatology